Fukuoka Now shows you how to spread the New Year’s Cheer this December with nengajo, the ultimate winter greeting card!

 Some Useful Phrases

-Which characters you should use depends on who you are sending the card to.
-Traditionally, there are certain 賀詞 gashi (greeting words) you should avoid using when sending a card to your boss, elders, or someone who is considered above your status.
+If you’re writing in Japanese, the characters you should use depends on who you are sending the card to.
+Traditionally, there are certain gashi (賀詞 – greeting words) you should avoid using when sending a card to your boss, elders, or someone who is considered above your status.
 Gashi can be a single kanji or a combination of two or more.
 It’s frowned upon to send less than four kanji to your boss, but one or two-kanji gashi are okay for your friends or someone who is of lower status.
-Luckily there are some universal phrases that can be written on nengajo that can be sent to anyone without getting into trouble.
+Luckily there are some universal phrases that can be written on nengajo that can be sent to anyone without getting into difficulty.

 Akemashite omedetou gozaimasu

 Happy New Year.

 Kind regards/thanks for putting up with me/thank you in advance for this year.

 Kyunenchu wa osewani narimashita